HafsaHameed457/AWS-Concepts/README.md

 2. Availability Zones (AZs)

+These are seperate physical location within a region.
+They provide redundancy of data to avoid failures.
+They are isolated from one another.

 - An Availability Zone (AZ) is one or more discrete data centers with independent power, cooling, and networking within an AWS Region.

 - Each Region has at least two or more AZs (some have as many as six), providing redundancy in case one data center goes down.